 KPMG LLP is committed to being and being seen to be independent.
-As part of our ethics and independence policies, all KPMG LLP partners, Audit Directors and staff annually confirm their compliance with our ethics and independence policies and procedures.
+As part of our ethics and independence policies, all KPMG LLP Audit Directors and staff annually confirm their compliance with our ethics and independence policies and procedures including in particular that they have no prohibited shareholdings.
 Our ethics and independence policies and procedures are fully consistent with the requirements of the FRC Ethical Standard.
 As a result we have underlying safeguards in place to maintain independence through:

 - Instilling professional values

 - Communications

 - Internal accountability

-- Risk management
+- risk management

-- Independent reviews.
+- independent reviews.